 Trump cancels January 6 press conference

-Former President Trump has cancled a January 6 press conference he was scheduled to hold at his Mar-a-Lago home, he announced in a statement Tuesday.
+Former President Trump has canceled a January 6 press conference he was scheduled to hold at his Mar-a-Lago home, he announced in a statement Tuesday.

-The ex-president had planned to reiterate his unfounded claims of mass voter fraud in the 2020 election on the one year anniversary of the assault on the U.S. Capitol.
-The assault followed a rally Trump held in Washington, D.C., and weeks of Trump falsely asserting the election was rigged.
-Instead of a press conference, the former president said he'll instead address the issues he intended to discuss at a rally in Arizona on January 15.
+Trump had planned to reiterate his unfounded claims of mass voter fraud in the 2020 election on the one year anniversary of the assault on the U.S. Capitol.
+The assault followed a rally he held in Washington, D.C., and weeks of him falsely asserting the election was rigged.
+The former president said he'll address the issues he would have discussed on January 6 at a rally in Arizona on January 15.

 "In light of the total bias and dishonesty of the January 6th Unselect Committee of Democrats, two failed Republicans, and the Fake News Media, I am canceling the January 6th Press Conference at Mar-a-Lago on Thursday, and instead will discuss many of those important topics at my rally on Saturday, January 15th, in Arizona—It will be a big crowd!"
 Trump said in an email message.